 Build a support team

 Don’t try to go through separation or divorce alone.
 Link up with a DivorceCare divorce recovery support group.
-It’s a place where you’ll find caring people who understand the issues you face.
-Look for a DivorceCare group that has the partnering DivorceCare for Kids recovery program for your children.
+You’ll find caring people who understand the issues you face.
+Look for a DivorceCare group that offers the companion DivorceCare for Kids program for your children.
 Our Group Finder will help you locate a group meeting near you.

 The Foundation for Healing

 Your progress can be slowed or stopped if you don’t build on the right foundation.
 Our Foundation for Healing section has essential information to help you as a parent find the right footing.

 Subscribe to “One Day at a Time,” our free daily email messages designed to encourage you.
 You’ll receive 365 uplifting messages that will help guide you through the healing process.